shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab1.md

 11. Notice the **ADLSData** folder has multiple dimensions: Geo, Product, Reseller, and Date.
 It also has Sales facts.

-    a. **Geo dimension** is created by merging data from Cities, Countries, and States query.
+    a. **Geo dimension** is created by merging data from the Cities, Countries, and States query.

     b. **Product dimension** is created by merging data from Product Groups and Product Item Group query.